coolinmc6/AlgoCasts/README.md

 # Sentence Capitalization

-# Printing Steps (L35 - :39)
+# Printing Steps (L35 - L39)
 - with Recursion:
 	+ Figure out the bare minimum pieces of info to represent your problem
 	+ Give reasonable defaults to the bare minimum pieces of info
 	+ Check the base case.
 Is there any work left to do?
 If not, return
 	+ Do some work.
-Call your functionagain, making sure the arguments have changed in some way
+Call your function again, making sure the arguments have changed in some way

 # Two Sided Steps - Pyramids